OffchainLabs/arbitrum-classic/docs/Rollup_Protocol.md

 In the current implementation, there are several conditions for recovering a stake, which together cover all of the ways a stake could become older than LatestConfirmed, or otherwise mooted.
 In the implementation, a stake can be recovered if: the stake is at LatestConfirmed or a predecessor of it, or if the stake is at a node that is not LatestConfirmed and is neither a predecessor nor a successor of LatestConfirmed.
 (Such a stake is "moot" or irrelevant.
 It cannot participate in challenges, nor can it affect which node gets Confirmed.
 So a rational staker will let such a stake sit idle until it is older than Latest Confirmed, then recover it.
 The current implementation allows such a stake to be recovered immediately.)

 In addition, the current implementation allows any party to forcibly refund a stake if that stake is at a node that has a successor whose deadline has passed.
-This is designed to incent stakers to keep their stake moving forward.
+This is designed to incentive stakers to keep their stake moving forward.
 A staker can never get into this situation if it moves its stake to the frontier of the tree at least once per challenge period.

 ### Making assertions and growing the tree